SkymindIO/skil-clients/csharp/docs/DefaultApi.md

 <a name="addminibatch"></a>
 # **AddMinibatch**
-> MinibatchEntity AddMinibatch (MinibatchEntity minibatchEntity)
+> MinibatchEntity AddMinibatch (string modelHistoryServerId, MinibatchEntity minibatchEntity)

 Adds a minibatch